|

 on bicycle lubrication.

+noises.
 Sometimes this comes from the shoes rubbing on the pedals.
-For metal

-pedals and cleats, dabbing a bit of grease on the cleats will quiet
+For metal pedals and cleats, a few drops of medium weight oil on the

-the noise.
-For plastic cleats try a wax furniture spray or Armor All
+cleats will quiet the noise.
+For plastic cleats, you can try a wax

 Keep